 The UK's first satellite launch will take place this summer in plans announced by a defence minister.

-Minister for Defence Procurement Jeremy Quin said Prometheus-2 will take off from Spaceport Cornwall in Newquay as part of a three-year mission in which two satellites will operate close to Earth experimenting and test imaging and interoperability.
+Minister for Defence Procurement Jeremy Quin said Prometheus-2 will take off from Spaceport Cornwall in Newquay as part of a three-year mission in which two satellites will operate close to Earth experimenting and test imaging and paving the way for improved interoperability.

 The two shoebox-sized satellites – 'Cubesats' – will look to provide a test platform for monitoring radio signals including GPS and sophisticated imaging, paving the way for a more collaborative and connected space communication system with allies.